tommygorham/web/README.md

 *  An algorithm to decode sha1, sha224, and sha256 encrypted passwords

 ### mysql
-* Takes data from sakila database and writes to text using embedded sql/php
+* Takes data from a sakila database and writes to text using embedded sql/php

 ### product-info
 * Takes product information from user input in html table and writes to text using php